 When withdrawal is attempted a number of symptoms occur.
 Symptoms are of a physical and psychological nature meaning relapse is particularly difficult to avoid without medical attention.

 - Muscle pain

 - Panic attacks

 When you choose Ocean Recovery in Blackpool as your GHB rehabilitation programme provider you will receive 24-hour a day medical attention.
 During this period withdrawal symptoms are closely monitored and prescription drugs may be offered in order to ease pain.

 Following detoxification you will take part in a number of counselling and therapy sessions.
 Such sessions take place in group and individual settings.
-Cognitive behavioural therapy aims to educate patients on the dangers of taking GHB.
-Our patients are armed with powerful coping strategies which prevent relapse upon leaving our centre.
+Cognitive behavioural therapy aims to educate clients on the dangers of taking GHB.
+Our clients are armed with powerful coping strategies which prevent relapse upon leaving our centre.

 A relapse prevention plan is drawn up and a procedure is put in place should relapse occur after leaving our centre.
-We also encourage patients to engage Narcotics Anonymous.
+We also encourage clients to engage Narcotics Anonymous.

 For quick access to GHB rehabilitation call Ocean Recovery today